solds-zz/sketcha/README.md

-A JavaScript and jQuery project
+A project to test my abilities using JavaScript and jQuery.